Kevingtxz/Bot-Instagram-followers/README.md

 Ps: You can lost your account if you use a bot with it

-# What have I learned?
+# What have I Used?

 SeleniumWebDriver, automation, web scraping, Excel handle